datascienceguide/datascienceguide.github.io/_posts/prepare/2016-12-24-preparing-data.md

 ### Outlier Detection

-As part of the data clearning stage, outliers can be detected through [outlier detection](outlier-detection).
+As part of the data cleaning stage, outliers can be detected through [outlier detection](outlier-detection).
 Once outliers are determined, they can be removed and then ignored or imputed.
 Alternatively there are algorithms which robustly ignore (or deal with) outliers.